Are you planning to visit Mont Saint-Michel and want to know what makes it such an interesting place?

 Mont Saint-Michel is a formidable-looking island made of granite, jutting out of the North Atlantic, about half a mile off France’s Northwestern Normandy coastline.
-The island encompasses 247 acres.
-It’s 3,150 feet around and 302 feet above sea level.
+The island encompasses 247 acres and is 3,150 feet around and 302 feet above sea level.

-It was named a UNESCO World Heritage Sight in 1979, recognized for its historical and cultural significance.
+It was named a UNESCO World Heritage Site in 1979, recognized for its historical and cultural significance.
 Each year, over 3 million tourists and pilgrims visit this landmark.

-“Why on Earth would anyone want to build anything on such an inhospitable piece of granite, constantly at the mercy of the wind and waves of the North Atlantic Ocean!?”
+“Why on Earth would anyone want to build anything on such an inhospitable piece of rock, constantly beaten by the wind and the waves of the North Atlantic!?”

 Did you know?
 Mont Saint-Michel was the inspiration for the design of Minas Tirith in the Lord of the Rings: Return of the King.

-Of course, visitors come to admire the architecture of the Abbey and its church, cloisters, and grand chamber!
-It’s hard to miss the imposing church spire reaching toward the clouds.
-The main street leads you directly to the Abbey stairs!
-But, go beyond what meets the eye and discover 4 interesting reasons to make you love Mont Saint-Michel.
+Of course, visitors come to admire the architecture of the Abbey and its church, cloisters, and grand chamber.
+It’s hard to miss the imposing church spire reaching toward the clouds!

 Today, just 50 people live on Mont Saint-Michel, including a small population of monks and nuns.
 The shops no longer house candle makers, apothecaries, and vendors selling cooked meats.
 Instead, they’re filled with souvenir bric-a-brac for the daily tourist visitors.